henrioliv/MinimalLamp/README.md

 The tab is named as z_\* because the Arduino needs to reach this tab at the end so that all variables were declared before its compilation.

+## Hardware

+One of the main characteristics desired for this project is that it needs to have a simple configuration regarding the hardware.
+The hardware used on this project were:
+* A simple Arduino Nano (ATMega 328P)
+* WS2812 LEDs with update frequency of 800 KHz
+* An old smartphone power supply.

+Some notes:
+**Be careful**, since depending on the amount of LEDs, the drained current might exceed the maximum rated for your USB port, thus leading to *magic smoke*
+Remember to commonize the ground of your external power supply with the USB ground.
+The USB ground will be available on any Arduino ground pin

+Use the defines LED_PIN and LED_COUNT accordingly to your setup.
+Basically any Arduino pin might be used.
+Update the type of your LED accordingly to the Adafruit_NeoPixel library

 ## Next steps

 The roadmap for new features for this projects are: